Translating site interfaces

-The Locale module provides two options for providing translations.
-The first is the integrated web interface, which you can used to search for untranslated strings and to specify their translations.
+The Interface Translation module provides two options for providing translations.
+The first is the integrated web interface, which you can use to search for untranslated strings and to specify their translations.
 An easier and less time-consuming method is to import existing translations for your language.
 These translations are available as GNU gettext Portable Object files (.po files for short).
 You can download translation files from the Drupal translations server.

-Note: Enabling the Locale module itself does not create or add any translations to the site.
+Note: Enabling the Interface Translation module itself does not create or add any translations to the site.
 You need to import translations or create string translations by using Translate Interface option (provided by the Content Translation module from Drupal core for Drupal 6 onwards).

 Note that if you are creating a website with right-to-left text direction, you'll need a theme which supports this, like the Garland core theme.